decentralized-law/.github/profile/README.md

 # Decentralized Law

-This is the official website for the Decentralized Law project.
+This is the official github for the Decentralized Law project.

 ## About

-Decentralized Law is a decentralized organization that aims to promote the decentralized law and equality in the world.
+Decentralized Law is an organization that aims to promote the decentralized law and an equal division of rights and duties in the world.